 Course creators also need to pay attention to the images they use in lessons, which should let people identify themselves with what they see.
 So if the training program is supposed to teach employees how to use a piece of heavy machinery, pictures with men in suits should be avoided.

 The s-z-s from above was on purpose.
 Localization is a good idea even if you don’t have to translate courses.

 People in the UK, the US, and Australia all speak English, right?
 Well, they might actually have an argument over what “barbie” means.
 (It may be the doll, it may be not.)
 Likewise, Spaniards’ Spanish is different than Mexicans’ Spanish, which is different again from Argentinians’ Spanish.

 These tiny details will actually make a big difference for learners.

 Make sure the localized training content is relevant

-Allow me to repeat myself: a successful training program must be relevant to employees and be aligned with both organisational and individual learning needs.
+Allow me to repeat myself: a successful training program must be relevant to employees and be aligned with both organizational and individual learning needs.

-But a global workforce need training too, and there are a few details that can make or break a training program for multilingual employees.
-Besides translating courses, localizing them, adapting them to the various cultural differences, the most important aspect when determining the success of a multilingual training course is its relevance and alignment with both individual and organisational learning needs.
+But a global workforce needs training too, and there are a few details that can make or break a training program for multilingual employees.
+Besides translating courses, localizing them, adapting them to the various cultural differences, the most important aspect when determining the success of a multilingual training course is its relevance and alignment with both individual and organizational learning needs.